The 50 Most Useful Chinese Adjectives for Everyday Conversation

 好 can be used the same way the words “good” or “well” are used in English.

-While 好 can be used by Chinese speaker to describe positive experiences, feelings, or things, it’s also commonly used in conjunction with other words to make new, logical meanings..
+While 好 can be used by Chinese speakers to describe positive experiences, feelings, or things, it’s also commonly used in conjunction with other words to make new, logical meanings.

 For example, you might recognize it from likely the first phrase you ever learned in Chinese: 你好 (nǐ hǎo).
 You already know this means “hello,” but it literally translates to “you good.”
 Interesting how language works, right?